Code-Institute-Submissions/althea-bookshelf/README.md

 Thanks to my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/) for guidance on the project and for providing online literature.

 Thanks to [Tim](https://github.com/TravelTimN) for letting me preview the updated videos of the mini project Task Manager.
-Large parts project functionality were picked up from these videos.
+Large parts project functionality were picked up from these videos and kudos to all the Tutors and Leads who patiently guided me when I didn't what to do.